African Americans as minority

 African Americans did not immigrate voluntarily like traditional immigrants.

-African Americans coming to the New World found not freedom and opportunity but slavery.
+African Americans coming to the New World found not freedom and opportunity but slavery (for two and a half centuries).

 African American experience in USA: 350 years of slavery and segregation, 50 years of legal desegregation and unofficial resegregation.